 Artwork

-As a photographer my artwork primarily centres on collaboration with dancers and choreographers and explores the oxymoronic relationship between stillness and movement, photography and dance.
+As a photographer, much of my artwork centres on collaboration with dancers and choreographers and explores the oxymoronic relationship between stillness/photography and movement/dance.

 My artwork enriches my commercial work and visa versa.
 Photography is at the core of my artwork.